 1. Grief –

 Losing a loved one can make the holidays absolutely unbearable.
+The teardrops are thick.
+There’s an unbelievable ache inside your chest that won’t go away.
 You miss your loved one so much that your heart genuinely aches…it feels as though your heart is literally breaking.
 Sometimes, it can feel difficult to simply breathe.
 If you are going through grief, be kind to your heart.
 If you are freshly in grief, there is no wrong or right way of celebrating the holidays.
 Do only whatever makes you comfortable.
-You may choose to do your usual festivities…you may choose to have a much more relaxed holiday…or you may choose to simply stay home – or maybe even go out of town.
+You may choose to do your usual traditions…you may choose to have a much more relaxed holiday…or you may choose to simply stay home – or maybe even go out of town.
+Communicate with your loved ones how you are feeling…and your potential plans (or your need for a more relaxed plan) for the holidays.
 The people who love you will understand and support however you need to spend the holidays.
-Surround yourself with love.
+Extravagantly love your loved ones and surround yourself with love.

 2. Disappointment –

 There are many disappointments life can throw at you — and the holidays seem to magnify them.
 If you’re frustrated by an area of your life, the holidays tend to bring up intense feelings.
-If you’re single and wish to be married or you desperately desire to be a parent, you most likely will see more happy couples or children than usual.
+If you’re single and wish to be married or you desperately desire to be a parent, you most likely will see more happy couples or babies/children than usual.
 If you wanted a promotion at work, this can be magnified as well.
-If you’re married and your spouse or children don’t seem to care about celebrating the traditions that are dear to your heart…or your kiddos can’t come home for Christmas…that’s tough, too.
+If you’re mourning your spouse or you’re married and your spouse doesn’t treat you according to your God-given value, you’ll most likely see a plethora of “happy couple” posts.
+If you’ve lost a child, or your children don’t seem to care about celebrating the traditions that are dear to your heart…or your kiddos are in the military or can’t come home for Christmas…be prepared that your pain will most likely be magnified during the holidays too.
 Disappointments come in many forms.
-It’s up to each person to figure out how to navigate through the deep disappointments in life.
-I have found the best way to deal with disappointments in life, is to mourn the loss of whatever a disappointment may bring, then give all of my expectations to God.
+It’s up to each person to figure out how to navigate through the times of deep heartache and disappointments in life.
+When these “signals” or “reminders” happen, I have found (for me) the best way to deal with deep grief and disappointment is to take a moment and mourn the loss of whatever a disappointment may bring, then give all of my heartache and my expectations to God.
 It also helps to write down a checklist of all of the good that remains in life.
-Sometimes when you see what you do have in life, it can bring a new perspective.
+Reminders of grief and disappointments can be plentiful around the holidays…and we should mourn these things (because it obviously affects our heart)…but when you take the time to flip the script, we can purposely choose to see the good we do have in life, and it can bring a new perspective.

 3. Relationship Conflicts –